SofiaArranzRegidor/QwaveMPS/docs/theory.md

 ## Matrix Product States
 ### Singular value decomposition

-Matrix product states is an approach based on one-dimensional tensor network theories (add citation).
+Matrix product states is an approach based on one-dimensional tensor network theories [1,3].
 The MPS algorithm relies on the Schmidt or singular value decomposition (SVD) of a quantum system, which considers the bipartition state of the system as a tensor product.
 The SVD decomposition of a tensor $M$ is,

 $$M = U S V^\dagger,$$